ralucaminea/SemanticQuestion10K/README.md

 	![image](https://raw.githubusercontent.com/ralucaminea/SemanticQuestion10K/main/HTM_SIVB10K_SemanticIssue.png)
 - try out multi-language ESEF submissions - maybe use Azure Cognitive Services for translating filings or load XBRL plus labels into the model so you can prompt both in English and in the submission language.
 - many more :)

+No disclaimers here but I wish I had more time to prettify the code.